Relayium vs WeTransfer: encrypted links and live handoffs

 With WeTransfer, your file is uploaded to its servers, stored there for a while, and downloaded from there.
 The free tier caps each transfer at 2 GB, and the link points at a copy sitting on infrastructure you do not control.
 The transfer is encrypted in transit and at rest, but it is not zero-knowledge: the service holds the keys and could, in principle, read the file.

-Relayium's realtime mode works the other way around.
-Bytes flow directly between the two devices over an encrypted peer-to-peer channel and are never parked on a server, so there is no server-side size cap to hit.
-On top of the WebRTC transport, Relayium adds its own layer: an X25519 key exchange derives a key for per-chunk AES-256-GCM, both devices show a matching 6-digit verification code (SAS) to rule out a man-in-the-middle, and each file is checked end-to-end with a SHA-256 hash.
+Relayium's realtime mode does not keep a server-side file copy or transfer history, so there is no server-side size cap to hit.
+On the same LAN the browsers connect directly; across networks they use a TURN relay by design, which carries end-to-end encrypted ciphertext but cannot read or decrypt the plaintext.
+On top of WebRTC, Relayium adds its own layer: an X25519 key exchange derives a key for per-chunk AES-256-GCM, both devices compare a matching 6-digit verification code (SAS) out of band to detect substituted endpoint public keys or endpoint impersonation, and each file is checked end-to-end with a SHA-256 hash.

-Because nothing is stored on a server, the practical file-size limit comes from your own browser.
+Because realtime mode keeps no server-side file copy or history, the practical file-size limit comes from your own browser.
 In Chrome or Edge, Relayium streams incoming data straight to disk, so there is effectively no size cap — multi-gigabyte videos and project archives are fine.

 Realtime transfer needs both people present, which is the one thing WeTransfer's link model does better.
 So Relayium offers the same async convenience without giving up privacy: a stored download link.